-Nearly all disability polices contain “Life Waiver of Premium” provisions, particulary DI own occupation policies.
-LWOP provisons set conditions which determine when premiums paid on the policy can be refunded.
+Nearly all disability polices contain “Life Waiver of Premium” provisions, particularly DI own occupation policies.
+LWOP provisions set conditions which determine when premiums paid on the policy can be refunded.
 Most policies require benefits to be approved for total disability in order to receive a refund for premiums paid while claims are under review.
 In addition, life insurance policies may also contain LWOP provisions for total disability.
-It’s always a good idea to check both disabilitiy and life insurance policies when approved for disability benefits.
+It’s always a good idea to check both disability and life insurance policies when approved for disability benefits.

 Member of an Eligible Group

 In order to be covered by your employer’s group LTD plan you must be IN an eligible group.
 For example, your policy may say the following: “All full-time employees and salespeople in active employment.”
 If you are working part-time, you would not be covered.
 Or, it may say, “All full-time employees with annual basic earning of more than $50,000.”
 Obviously, if you are a secretary earning $20,000 per year, likewise, you are not covered.